Voltti/js-and-aq-testable-web-application/my-movies/README.md

    ```

 **Running test**
+If you changed the username and password in the [First steps](#first-steps), you also need to update these credentials in the 'login.robot' test.
 To test that everything is working: First ensure that My movies application is running.
 Then run following command in
 project root folder:
    ```shell